Application State

 RaftApp

-is an abstraction that represents the FSM (Finite State Machine) of the application
+RaftApp is an abstraction that represents the application state and the snapshot repository.

 The snapshot repository isn’t separated because the contents of the snapshot is